gnsiva/CarND-Advanced-Lane-Lines/README.md

 **1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!)**

 The main project video is [hosted on YouTube](https://youtu.be/ppaN8IdK0a0) as well as included in the repository (advanced<sub>lane</sub><sub>line</sub><sub>finding</sub>.mp4).
-A second debug video is also included which shows the results of the various stages of transformation that lead up to final image simulataneously ([YouTube](https://youtu.be/v5uqnKxBYmY) link, was too large for GitHub to accept).
+A second debug video is also included which shows the results of the various stages of transformation that lead up to final image simultaneously ([YouTube](https://youtu.be/v5uqnKxBYmY) link, was too large for GitHub to accept).

 # Discussion<a id="sec-4" name="sec-4"></a>

 -   I experimented with smoothing the polyfits over several previous frames, but in the end it seemed to reduce performance and so was scrapped.
 -   Currently the program is quite sensitive to shadows.
 The issue here is that the S channel picks them up heavily.
 To fix this I would experiment combining this with an `and` to another colour space, perhaps YUV.
--   I initially used an offcenter set of destination points for the perspective transform, this method actually performed better than the implementation I am submitting, but I couldn't calculate the position of the vehicle from that perspective transform as it was non-linearly distorted.
+-   I initially used an off-center set of destination points for the perspective transform, this method actually performed better than the implementation I am submitting, but I couldn't calculate the position of the vehicle from that perspective transform as it was non-linearly distorted.